hannahzafar/FLUXNET-Model-comparison/README.md

 # AmeriFlux-analysis

-Analysis of AmeriFlux Net Ecosystem Exchange (NEE) estimates compared to the MiCASA land model.
+This repository stores multiple Jupyter notebooks (.ipynb) and python scripts (.py) files used in the analysis of the MiCASA land carbon model output against the FLUXNET Data Products.